AugustUnderground/augustunderground.github.io/src/index.md

 ---

 <div class="notice">
--- site under construction  --
+-- Cognitive dissident or mental prolapse, you be the judge.  --
 </div>

 > that was the big revelation to me ... when I finally understood that the half